 In 1925, Miss Enid Justin founded the Nocona Boot Company and Nocona never looked back.
 An appreciation for, and the ability to make, fine hand-made leather goods is simply ingrained in us.

 1932 saw the start of Nokona Athletic Goods.
-The Storey family has owned and operated this baseball glove and sporting goods manufacturer through three generations.
+The Storey family has owned and operated this baseball glove and sporting goods manufacturer through four generations.
 Nokona Athletic Goods is the last of the old-time baseball glove makers left in the United States.

 Although Nocona Boots are no longer manufactured here, (the company was relocated following the death of Miss Enid), other leather goods companies continue the community's heritage.